 Critic finds “vivid” Thai avenue food at Chicks Isan.

-Times critic Ligaya Mishan stops by way of Thai avenue foot spot Chicks Isan in downtown Brooklyn’s DeKalb Market Hall and says the grilled chicken is the dish to order.
-The Isan-fashion bird is the signature dish of the lately opened stall, subsidized using the Fish Cheeks group, and Mishan writes that each chew is “vibrant and forthright, juices going for walks to the bone.”
+Times critic Ligaya Mishan stops by way of Thai Avenue foot spot Chicks Isan in downtown Brooklyn’s DeKalb Market Hall and says the grilled chicken is the dish to order.
+The Isan-fashion bird is the signature dish of the recently opened stall, subsidized using the Fish Cheeks group, and Mishan writes that each chew is “vibrant and forthright, juices going for walks to the bone.”
 Though the red meat dishes and papaya salad additionally please, the chook is what the critic says she’ll remember.

 Chefs Ignacio Mattos of Estela and Jeremiah Stone attend a faux dinner party in 2024

 New York designers Carol Lim and Humberto Leon hosted a massive, however fake, night meal for a T Magazine photograph shoot and article-themed around America in 2024.
-In attendance have been cooks Ignacio Mattos of Estela and Jeremiah Stone of Contra, who shared their very own insights at the near destiny: When requested what America could be like then, Stone says, “In 5 or 10 years, people are going to be a mixture of so many special cultures,” and that there may be extra open conversation approximately cultural variety.
-Mattos, who’s from Uruguay, says that his America is set finding a “standard flavor.”
+In attendance have been cooks Ignacio Mattos of Estela and Jeremiah Stone of Contra, who shared their very own insights on the near destiny: When requested about what America could be like then, Stone says, “In 5 or 10 years, people are going to be a mixture of so many special cultures,” and that there may be extra open conversation approximately cultural variety.
+Mattos, from Uruguay, says that his America is set on finding a “standard flavor.”
 “It’s like a slice of pizza — you get an excellent slice of pizza, and it doesn’t remember wherein you come from, who you are, or your social status,” he says.